pedro-amaral/onyo-challenges/android-challenge.md

 4. Using the GitHub interface, send the pull request.
 5. Notify us by e-mail.

-Or if you want some privacy with your code:
+Or if you want some privacy to your code:

 1. Create a BitBucket private repository.
 2. Commit and push changes to it.